 A headache can be defined as pain occurring in any area of the head.
-The pain may develop only on one side of the head or it can occur on both sides.
+The pain may develop only on one side of the head or occur on both sides.
 A headache may be located in one particular area, or it may move across the head from one area to another.
 Some headaches feel as though the head is being squeezed in a vice.
 Some people describe the pain from a headache as throbbing, others describe a dull ache, and others experience very sharp pains.
 Headaches may come on suddenly or appear gradually.
-Some only last a few minutes and others may last for several days.
+Some only last a few minutes, and others may last for several days.

 PRIMARY HEADACHES INCLUDE:

 A migraine headache can disrupt a regular day with symptoms such as blurred vision, lightheadedness, and nausea.
 They can also feel pulsating and throbbing on one section of the head.
 Sometimes the affected person can experience seeing “auras”, which can last anywhere from 5 to 20, and even 60 minutes.

 Auras sometimes occur before a migraine.
 Auras can also distort vision causing the individual to see flashes of lights or other patterns.
 Migraines can last from a few hours to 3 days and are caused by brain chemical changes, imbalances, genetics, and environmental influences.
 These influences may also include diet, stress, anxiety, or medication, to name a few.

 Tension headaches are commonly experienced headaches and can cause feeling as if a tight band is around the head, a dull but continuous ache at the sides of the head, and pain emanating from the neck to the head.
 It can also cause tenderness on the scalp and tingling.
 The two types include: